Sprint Relay

 Running Track changeover zones

-The exchange of the baton requires a matching of the speeds of the incoming and outgoing athletes so that they are together towards the end of the changeover zone.
-This requires the outgoing runner to commence his/her run when the incoming runner reaches a check mark.
-The distance of the check mark from the start of the zone needs to take into consideration the:
+The baton exchange requires matching the speeds of the incoming and outgoing athletes so that they are together towards the end of the change-over zone.
+It requires the outgoing runner to commence their run when the incoming runner reaches a checkmark.
+The distance of the checkmark from the start of the zone needs to take into consideration the following:

 • running speed of the incoming runner